Israel025/alx-low_level_programming/0x14-bit_manipulation/README.md

 ** The 4-clear_bit.c function program sets the value of a bit to 0 at a given index.

+** The 5-flip_bits.c function program returns the number of bits you would need to flip to get from one number to another.

 =================ADVANCED TASKS====================
 ===================================================